HungryHowies/Zitadel-with-Nextcloud/README.md

 Update Repository

 ```
-apt-get update
+apt-get update.
 ```

-PHP install
+PHP install.

 ```
 sudo apt-get install php8.2
 ```

-If there are multiple PHP version installed this command will let you  set the correct PHP version.
+If there are multiple PHP versions installed this command will let you  set the correct PHP version.

 ```
-Configuring the operating system (OS) to use the new PHP version
+Configuring the operating system (OS) to use the new PHP version.
 ```

 Verifying the PHP version